semaphoreci/docs/docs/essentials/fail-fast-stop-running-tests-on-the-first-failure.md

 ## Canceling all jobs on the first failure

-Sometimes it is not desirable to stop everything in a pipeline.
-Instead, we would like to allow already running jobs and blocks to finish, but prevent new ones from starting.
+Sometimes you don't want to stop everything in a pipeline when a job fails.
+You can allow running jobs and blocks to finish and prevent new ones from starting (if/when a job fails) using the 'cancel' strategy.

-For these scenarios, configure the 'cancel' strategy for your pipelines.
+For such scenarios, configure the 'cancel' strategy for your pipelines, as shown below:

 ``` yaml
 version: v1.0